 Adding fuel to the “backlash” is one reporter’s recent examination of the research on breastmilk, which offers the possibility that the benefits of breastfeeding are not as all-powerful as the popular literature often claims.
 Does breastmilk really make kids smarter and healthier?
 Does it reduce the chance of obesity?
 In fact, researchers have difficulty quantifying the advantages of children who are breastfed because it is nearly impossible to separate out other factors such as the family’s economic status and educational background.

 Additionally, some “breast-is-best” critics argue that women have been conditioned to view breastfeeding as such an important experience that they are spending more time and energy with a breast pump than they would with their baby (which is at least half the point of breastfeeding).
 As one New Yorker writer put it, “No one seems especially worried about women whose risk assessment looks like this: ‘Should I take three twenty-minute pumping ‘breaks’ during my workday, or use formula and get home to my baby an hour earlier?’”

 Realistically, there are many moms who simply cannot breastfeed for a range of physical or logistical issues.
 Some women have medical conditions that require taking medications that they do not want the baby to have exposure to.
-Some women are unable to produce enough milk to feed their babies adequately (or are raising adoptive or foster children).
+Some women are unable to produce enough milk to feed their babies adequately, or they are raising adoptive or foster children.
 Some women have to return to work after minimal time off, and/or have jobs that do not allow sufficient time or opportunities for pumping.
 It is for those women that many experts say, “As long as you are raising your child in a loving, supportive household, your child will do just fine with baby formula.”